Electric organ: Predecessors

 The immediate predecessor of the electronic organ was the harmonium, or reed organ, an instrument that was common in homes and small churches in the late 19th and early 20th centuries.
 In a fashion not totally unlike that of pipe organs, reed organs generate sound by forcing air over a set of reeds by means of a bellows, usually operated by constantly pumping a set of pedals.
-While reed organs have limited tonal quality, they are small, inexpensive, self-powered, and self-contained.
+The Harmonium used pressure, and the American reed organ or pump organ used suction.
+While reed organs have limited tonal quality, they are small, inexpensive, self-powered, transportable and self-contained.
+(Large models were made with multiple manuals, or even pedal boards; in the latter case, the bellows were operated by a leaver or crank on the side by an assistant, or in some late models an electric pump.)
 The reed organ is thus able to bring an organ sound to venues that are incapable of housing or affording pipe organs.
 This concept played an important role in the development of the electric organ.